sahasra2212/Cbit-Elearning-Website/README.md

 The project represents a simple UI design of a CBIT E-Learning Platform website.
 It includes:

+## Website Sections

-- Navigation bar
+- Header Section (Logo, Navigation Menu, Search Bar)
-- Hero section
+- Title, Tagline, Join Button
-- Login form UI
+- Login Panel
-- Course cards section
+- AI Courses Section
-- Footer section
+- Footer Section (Links and Contact Information)

  Note: This project focuses only on frontend design.
 Buttons and login functionality are not connected to any backend.